SriSumanth1996/embedding-lab/README.md

 # 🧪 Embedding Lab

-An interactive Streamlit app for exploring **word-vector arithmetic** using GloVe embeddings.
+An interactive Streamlit app for exploring **word-vector arithmetic** with GloVe embeddings.

-Instead of treating embeddings as abstract math, Embedding Lab lets you build additive/subtractive expressions over real word vectors, inspect semantic neighbors by cosine similarity, and watch meaning move through a 3D PCA-projected space — all in a live UI.
+Type words, add or subtract them, hit **Compute**, and see which vocabulary words land closest to the resulting vector — all visualized live in a 3D projection.

 ---

-## What it does

-Word embeddings encode semantic relationships as directions in high-dimensional space.
-Embedding Lab makes that tangible:

-- Type a word, add or subtract it from an expression
-- Hit **Compute** to evaluate the vector sum and find the nearest vocabulary words
-- Watch the 3D projection update in real time as you build your expression
-- Save computed vectors and reuse them as inputs to later expressions
-- Browse session history to restore or chain earlier results

----

-## Quick start
+## Run locally

 **Requirements:** Python 3.11 recommended